 While it is a very lucrative career path, some of the specializations may not be for you.
 Additionally, every workspace or corporation may not be a good fit.
 It is not uncommon for students to pursue one area of mechanical engineering and realize they would rather do something else with their degree.
 A professional organization will be able to help figure that out before additional investments are made into something that may not be a good fit.

 It is always good to have more than one outlet beyond the program that can help with internships and gather the information needed to make detailed, informed decisions.
 Once you have a good idea of what you really want to do, you can adjust your schedule or add additional concentration areas where you can focus on getting certified to help build up your career.
-A professional organization should always be considered a building block on the path to success.
+A professional organization is a building block on the path to success.
 Many people who have taken this stance have been successful, as the larger organization entity works hand-in-hand with the school to give students the support and opportunities they need to succeed.